mantidproject/mantid/docs/source/techniques/BinMDCoordinateTransformations.rst

 Binning a Line From an MDHistoWorkspace
 ---------------------------------------

-It is possible to call :ref:`BinMD` on an :ref:`MDHistoWorkspace` that has already been binned.
+It is possible to call :ref:`algm-BinMD` on an :ref:`MDHistoWorkspace` that has already been binned.
 For example, if you are viewing ``binned_ws`` in the :ref:`sliceviewer`, you can use the :ref:`Non-axis aligned cutting tool <sliceviewer_nonaxiscuts>` to bin a line from that.